EPF-Ground-Station/VEGA_SRT/lib_SRT/README.md

 For more about this multi-threading architecture, see the SRT class.

+### Troubleshooting with QThreads

+A recurrent ``Multiple access on port`` error occured when trying to implement the water evacuation routine.
+The teaching of this seems to be that long methods, containing several commands to the APM overlap with commands sent by signal catching.

+The problem was an overlapping between the Pings (sent after sendPing signal is caught) and the several pointing commands of ``evacuate_water``.
+My hypothesis is even though in general slots only execute one after another, here the evacuate_water is considered as plain function and as such, if the Ping signal is received between two pointing commands, the ``onPingSignal`` slot is triggered simultaneously with the execution of the following line of the method, i.e. another command sent to APM.
+This seems to cause the overlap.
+The hypothesis seems to be corroborated by the fact this trouble does not occur when operating normally the APM with commands such as ``pointAzAlt``, which only execute one command to the APM.

+The problem was solved by only activating the Ping after the evacuation routine.
+If the problem occurs again, the entire QThread structure should probably be revised to deliver a more robust one (ish).

+If this hypothesis turns true, then :
+- Coding new methods of class SRT with more than one APM command should be avoided
+- If necessary, these commands can be implemented externally to the SRT class in functions OR
+- Those commands may eventually be implemented directly in the APM arduino, then as a single-APM command SRT method

 ## Virgo

 For now, the data acquisition is performed using the external virgo package.
 Slight modifications were brought to the